 If you want to use the compost as a liquid fertilizer then let the compost site for another 4 to 6 weeks.

-Compost tumblers are by far the best method but are the most expensive option.
+Compost tumblers are the best method but the most expensive option.
 The tumbler is a round or octagon-shaped container made from metal or plastic.